 Quantum Exponential Group Plc is a public limited company, incorporated and domiciled in England and Wales under the Companies Act 2006.
 The address of its registered office is Fladgate LLP, 16 Great Queen Street, London, United Kingdom, WC2B 5DG.
-The Company's ordinary shares are traded on the Aquis Stock Exchange (AQSE), a primary and secondary market for equity and debt securities.
-The financial statements of Quantum Exponential Group plc for the year ended 30 April 2023 were authorised for issue by the Board on 14 July 2023 and the balance sheets signed on the Board's behalf on 14 July 2023.
+Up to 30 October 2024, the Company's ordinary shares were traded on the Aquis Stock Exchange (AQSE), a primary and secondary market for equity and debt securities.
+On 30 October 2024 the Company de-listed from AQUIS.
+The financial statements of Quantum Exponential Group plc for the year ended 30 April 2024 were authorised for issue by the Board on 31 October 2024 and the balance sheets signed on the Board's behalf on 31 October 2024.